 Only by God’s grace do these people exist and willingly take on this type of work.
 Be it the end of Life Care or ” get you back on your feet, dust your ass off, and throw you back into the Game of Life” Care, these people should be treasured and celebrated everywhere you come across them.
 Each of them, in their own way, plays a role in changing your life.
 Some you vaguely remember, others you never forget, and – if you are as fortunate as I have been – there is likely to be one or two that float around somewhere in your head and stay with you for the rest of your life.
 In my case, it has been my former Neurologist and, to this day, my former Outpatient Occupational Therapist (with whom I maintain an ongoing and close friendship).

-She would most certainly kick my ass if I mentioned her by name, so since she will be insisting that I sign her copy of my next book (of which this essay will be a part), I will keep her name out of it, but I have told her for years that the day would come this story was going to have to see the light of day.
+She would most certainly kick my ass if I mentioned her by name, so since she will be insisting that I sign her copy of my next book (of which this essay will be a part), I will keep her name out of it, but I have told her for years that the day would come to this story was going to have to see the light of day.

-In my working career, I served at many different levels of management; I have been a supervisor, a manager… even director of engineering at one point… And I have hired and fired and rewarded, and disciplined hundreds of people over the years.
+In my working career, I served at many different levels of management; I have been a supervisor, a manager… even director of engineering at one point… And I have hired and fired and rewarded and disciplined hundreds of people over the years.
 In my time as a classroom instructor, I have literally had thousands of men and women come and go through my classrooms and have become quite adept at “reading” people.

-I made the call, got the appointment for the initial evaluation and consultation, and we met face-to-face for the first time, 11 months after my third stroke.
+I made the call, got the initial evaluation and consultation appointment, and we met face-to-face for the first time 11 months after my third stroke.
 It is noteworthy to point out here that I could have gotten any one of several OTs that specialize in stroke-related visual challenges, but… Back to that “fate” thing… I just “randomly” got assigned to this one, but I’m not sure it was entirely random in the “cosmos” sense.
 The first appointment is almost never a good indicator of how things will go over the long haul, and with so much experience under my belt with the myriad healthcare providers I have dealt with over the years, the consult was too bland and formal to make any fair assessment of how this was going to go.
 Our second appointment, however, would cement a relationship I will carry with me until it is my time to jump off this Mortal coil.

-When we first sat down, I started the conversation by asking her if I needed to re-tell my story because being the smart ass that I have come to be known as, I said, “I know you guys just close one folder and open another one when the next patient sits down in front of you, so I’m guessing you don’t give us another thought after we leave.” without changing her facial expression from the “it’s good to see you again David, how did your week go?” happy smile on her face she followed, without blinking an eye, with “of COURSE I think about you… I checked the news every morning to see if a long-bearded blind guy got splattered in the main crosswalk down at Elm Street and Valley.”
+When we first sat down, I started the conversation by asking her if I needed to re-tell my story because, being the smart ass that I have come to be known as, I said, “I know you guys just close one folder and open another one when the next patient sits down in front of you, so I’m guessing you don’t give us another thought after we leave.” without changing her facial expression from the “it’s good to see you again David, how did your week go?” happy smile on her face she followed, without blinking an eye, with “of COURSE I think about you… I checked the news every morning to see if a long-bearded blind guy got splattered in the main crosswalk down at Elm Street and Valley.”
 And at that moment, with all I have learned about “reading” people, recognizing their “tells,” and measuring their comfort level in their own skin, I was immediately humbled and quickly reminded of three things; first, for all that can be learned in classrooms by people wanting to dedicate their lives to helping others, there is a handful of them out there for whom the work is simply an extension, an outlet if you will, of the person they were naturally gifted to be, and I was sitting face to face, 3 ft separating us, with such a person.
 Second, no matter how adept we might convince ourselves we are at reading people, it is simply impossible to know how well they can read us back.
 And finally, perhaps most important of all, when you come across such people, never let them go.
-In our case, by the end of the second visit, it was as if we had known each other our whole lives, and, fortunately, we remain close more than six years after our first meeting.
+In our case, by the end of the second visit, it was as if we had known each other our whole lives and, fortunately, remain close more than six years after our first meeting.

 What all of this has to do with recovery and rehabilitation, on a more general level, is the extent to which your ability to connect with your care provider and your care provider with you, the more effective the effort will be and the more long-lasting the results.
 That’s what changing lives is supposed to do.
 My OT would tell you that I have come this far solely because of my natural ability to find ways to compensate for my blindness and that she really had nothing to do with any of that.
 What she won’t say, and we have argued this point publicly many times, is that if she hadn’t pushed all my buttons in just the right way, I wouldn’t have pushed myself as hard as I did to figure out how to work around it.
 People cross paths for reasons that aren’t always very clear initially, but some of us are lucky to live long enough to understand exactly why it makes perfect sense.
 Words can never adequately express how lucky I am that ours did.